-Suzanne Roberts Branch Manager – Being There Salford and Tameside
+Suzanne Roberts Branch Manager – Being There Tameside

 Suzanne joined the Being There team in January 2016 after previously working for a national mentoring and befriending project.
 Suzanne has supported volunteers in a range of roles and also provided emotional support to those facing difficult and personal challenges.
 Suzanne feels it is important to give those facing a life limiting illness positivity, encouragement and empowerment and has seen firsthand the positive changes for those who have been supported to take control of their own lives.
-Suzanne is looking forward to the challenge of developing a new ‘Being There’ service in Tameside and Glossop and she became full time there in October 2018 having supported Salford for two years.
+Suzanne has worked hard to develop a new ‘Being There’ service in Tameside and Glossop and she became full time there in October 2018 having supported Salford for two years.

 In her spare time Suzanne volunteers for a local residents group working to create a green environment for the benefit of the community and also enjoys fundraising for charity.
 Suzanne has completed 5 and 10K charity runs for Cancer Research UK and also ‘Tough Mudder’ raising funds for Help for Heroes.